cnlinker/thingworx-gitbackup-extension/README.md

 Documentation is maintained in a PDF specific for each release.

-Download the extension from the Releases section above.
+Download the extension from the Releases section above, link here since that section is not very easy to locate visually: https://github.com/vrosu/thingworx-gitbackup-extension/releases .

 This is a ThingWorx Labs project, not covered by PTC Technical Support.
 ThingWorx Labs contains all the internal PTC created content that can be useful for the ThingWorx developer community.